Success! TRAVEL24 has been applied to your cart.

 However, these pure, undiluted essential oils cannot be applied directly to the skin.
 They must first be diluted with a suitable carrier oil to reduce the risk of skin irritation upon use.
 In this case, MCT oil is a safe choice for those with Malassezia-related conditions.

 Seeking professional medical advice on tackling your seborrheic dermatitis is the best route to take.
-However, if you'd like to try other treatment options for seborrheic dermatitis or dandruff, here are some safer alternatives that won't feed the growth of Malassezia (but help to counter it instead).
+However, if you'd like to try other remedies for seborrheic dermatitis or dandruff, here are some safer alternatives that won't feed the growth of Malassezia (but help to counter it instead).

 Before trying any of these remedies, perform a skin patch test first.